ARDRES Market – Champ de Foire (Calais area): Thursday morning

 A pretty good, medium sized market with a really nice atmosphere.
 I love Desvres market as my lovely chickens came from stalls here!
 There’s a good selection of foot stalls but its mostly household products – the housewife’s favourite!

 There are shops around, not that many great places to eat but definitely some local styles which are really interesting!
-Famous for its porcelain and pottery since the 1700s, you can visit workshops and a museum, it’s a biggish subject so if you’re interested please see more in Things to do.
+Famous for its porcelain and pottery since the 1700s, you can visit workshops and a museum.

 DUNKERQUE Market – Place Général de Gaulle (Dunkirk area) Wednesday and Saturday